-IWA is campaigning for the Environment Agency's 650 or so miles of inland navigations to be managed by Canal & River Trust, with an appropriate funding package.
+IWA is campaigning for the navigations currently managed by the Environment Agency to be transferred to Canal & River Trust, with an appropriate funding package.

 Along with its many environmental responsibilities, the Environment Agency manages the navigation of 650 miles of waterways such as the River Thames and the River Medway in the south east, many waterways in the Anglian Region (River Ancholme, Black Sluice Navigation, River Great Ouse, River Nene, River Stour, River Welland and the River Glen), as well as Lydney Harbour and Rye Harbour, its two remaining ports.